Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 Refundable Medical Expense Supplement

-There is also something called a Refundable Medical Expense Supplement which is for people who have a low-income and high medical expenses.
+There is also a Refundable Medical Expense Supplement for people with a low income and high medical expenses.

-If you meet the criteria set out you can claim up to $1222 on your income tax return.
+You can claim up to $1222 on your income tax return if you meet the criteria.

-This is located on line 452 of your income tax return just in case you are looking for it.
+This is located on line 452 of your income tax return, just in case you want it.

-Below are some in brief of the more common medical expenses that are tax-deductible but I encourage you to read the full list as there are many more eligible expenses.
+Below are some brief, more common medical expenses that are tax-deductible, but I encourage you to read the full list as there are many more eligible expenses.

-Keep in mind that these could change at any time so always review the government website for up-to-date info.
+Remember that these could change over time, so always review the government website for up-to-date info.

-Update: 2021 Medical expenses you can claim on your income tax return.
-As mentioned always review for the year you are reading this article for.
+As mentioned, always review for the year you are reading this article.

 Injection pens – used to give an injection, such as an insulin pen – prescription needed.